clairerhoda/CSUF-Room-Reservation/README.md

 every possible reservation they can make with the times available for the next 2 weeks.
 Last step is to review the reservation details and to select confirm.
-Users can view their past and current reservations by selecting the Configure Reservations button found in the home page.
-Users can delete a reservation at any point before the reservation time is passed.
+Users can view their past and current reservations by selecting the "Configure Reservations" button found in the home page.
+Users can delete a reservation up to one hour before the reservation start time has passed.

 This website is created using HTML / CSS / JavaScript / PostgreSQL.